For Frederick Waits

 M’Boom was a jazz percussion ensemble started by Max Roach in 1970.
 Frederick Waits was a founding member, along with Joe Chambers, Roy Brooks, Omar Clay, and Warren Smith.

 Roach’s “January V”, in memory of Charles Mingus (who died on January 5, 1979) is an important piece.
-The tolling chimes, marimba rolls (Waits) and distant timpani thunder appropriately honor a great man’s passing, while the snare drum gives the piece a somber, martial character; incredible percussion writing.
-I believe its Waits playing the marimba solo on “Kujichaglia”, a trance-inducing, New Orleans-oriented piece; someone surely has sampled this for a hip-hop track.
+The tolling chimes, marimba rolls (Waits) and distant timpani thunder appropriately honor the great man’s passing, while the snare drum gives the piece a somber, martial character— brilliant composing for a percussion ensemble.
+I believe it is Waits playing the marimba solo on Roy Brooks’s “Kujichaglia”, a trance-inducing, New Orleans-oriented piece; someone surely has sampled this for a hip-hop track.

 M’Boom is essential to the story of jazz drumming in the late 20th century and early 21st century.
 They were a social and musical experiment, a group whose legacy is still unsorted.
 To unpack everything M’Boom achieved and wanted to achieve requires another essay, one on which I am at work.

 Unlike the classic Bartz, Tyner, and Morgan records on which Waits plays brilliantly, M’Boom gets closer to the heart of Waits’ contribution.
-One can draw a line from Waits, Chambers, Roach, et al, playing improvised solos on marimbas, vibes, and tympani in a concert hall to the growing prominence of Black classical composers, even to the great music of Tyshawn Sorey.
+One can draw a line from Waits, Chambers, Roach, et al, playing improvised solos on marimbas, vibes, and tympani in a concert hall to the AACM, to Tyshawn Sorey and beyond.

-“I always felt I could play anything if I could hear it and feel it, if it came from African continuum.”
+“I always felt I could play anything if I could hear it and feel it, if it came from African continuum.”5

 “Frederick Waits: Life Experience” by Jeff Potter, Modern Drummer, February 1990.